centrahq/api-documentation/pages/05.api-references/05.graphql-integration-api/05.examples/01.dtc/docs.md

 * Klarna Payments

 [notice-box=readMore]
-Authorization cancel is available only for orders without any captures or fully refunded.
+You can only cancel authorization for orders that have not been captured or have not been fully refunded.
 [/notice-box]

 Authorization cancel won’t affect order cancellation in centra, in case of failure user will get warning in response and proper payment history entry will be added.